[Skip to Content]

 Rating: Excellent (5)

-• strong representation in senior leadership positions (staff and/or board) of individuals who identify with one or more OAC priority groups
+• broad representation in senior leadership positions (staff and/or board) of individuals who identify with one or more OAC priority groups, and creates an environment that welcomes their perspectives and views.

 Rating: Very Good (4)

-• some representation in senior leadership positions (staff and/or board) of individuals who identify with one or more OAC priority groups
+• some representation in senior leadership positions (staff and/or board) of individuals who identify with one or more OAC priority groups, and creates an environment that welcomes their perspectives and views.

-• programming and artist involvement (including partnerships and collaborations) that reflect genuine relationships with artists, communities, audiences and/or participants from one or more OAC priority groups
+• programming and artist involvement (including partnerships and collaborations) that reflects genuine relationships with artists, communities, audiences and/or participants from one or more OAC priority groups.

 Rating: Good (3)

-• some representation in senior leadership positions (staff and/or board) of individuals who identify with one or more OAC priority groups
+• some representation in senior leadership positions (staff and/or board) of individuals who identify with one or more OAC priority groups, and creates an environment that allows their perspectives and views.

-• programming and artist involvement that reflect an effort to development positive relationships (including partnerships and collaborations) with artists, communities, audiences and/or participants from one or more OAC priority groups
+• programming and artist involvement that reflects an effort to develop positive relationships (including partnerships and collaborations) with artists, communities, audiences and/or participants from one or more OAC priority groups.

 Rating: Below Average (2)

-• inadequate representation in senior leadership positions (staff and/or board) of individuals who identify with one or more OAC priority groups, as appropriate based on the mandate, activities and location of the organization
+• insufficient representation in senior leadership positions, staff and/or board, of individuals who identify with one or more OAC priority groups.

 • limited achievements, initiatives, current activities or future plans that support OAC priority groups